Elihpmap/BrowseRouter/README.md

 ### Sources

 - You can specify a "source preference" which matches the window title and the process name of the application used to open the link.
-  - For example, with this in the previous example `config.ini`:
+  - For example, with this in the previous example `BrowserRouterConfig.ini`:

     ```ini
     [sources]